jecklgamis/logmoko/CONTRIBUTING.md

 ## CONTRIBUTING

-Please raise an issue or feature request in Github
+Please raise an issue or feature request in Github.